cavtools/cav/examples/chat/README.md

 The structure of this example is meant to serve as a starting point when creating any moderately complex project, such as a chat server.

-Everything was typed out by hand.
 No third-party dependencies were used.

 ### Assets